 Adam Hunter '15 and Hailey Cleek '16 are awarded Vann Fellowships in Biomedical Ethics Research at the Mayo Clinic for the summer of 2014; read a related article.
-A panel discussion on "Sochi 2014: Gender, Ethics, Sport," is hosted by Russian Studies and co-sponsored by the Vann Center; read a related Davidsonian article by Olympic contender Caroline Queen '14.
-Prof. Dave Perry begins teaching a course on ethics and warfare.
+A panel discussion on "Sochi 2014: Gender, Ethics, Sport," is hosted by Russian Studies and co-sponsored by the Vann Center.
+Dave Perry begins teaching a course on ethics and warfare.

 Along with student groups affiliated with Amnesty International, Half the Sky, and International Justice Mission, the Vann Center cosponsors a "Write for Rights" letter/petition campaign on behalf of human-rights advocates in several countries.

-Margaret Edson, educator and Pulitizer-winning playwright of Wit, speaks at an Ethics Forum on "Our Stories, Our Selves: Ethical Communication in Medicine," and visits classes in English and Theatre.
+Margaret Edson, educator and Pulitzer-winning playwright of Wit, speaks at an Ethics Forum on "Our Stories, Our Selves: Ethical Communication in Medicine," and visits classes in English and Theatre.

 The center hosts a panel discussion on "Gun Rights, Responsibilities, and Regulations," featuring Davidson professors Lance Stell and Andrew O'Geen, and law-enforcement officers Jeanne Miller, Carolyn McMackin, and Kerr Putney.
 Gloria Bui '14 and Betsy Gammon '14 describe their summer research experiences in biomedical ethics at the Mayo Clinic.
-Prof. Dave Perry lectures on "Using Software to Reinforce Academic Integrity: An Assessment of Turnitin.com," and attends the annual meeting of the American Society for Bioethics and Humanities.
+Dave Perry lectures on "Using Software to Reinforce Academic Integrity: An Assessment of Turnitin.com," and attends the annual meeting of the American Society for Bioethics and Humanities.

 Zama Coursen-Neff '93 of Human Rights Watch lectures on "Promoting the Rights of Children in the Midst of Armed Conflict," speaks to Bonner Scholars, and promotes a new HRW student internship for the summer 2014 to be posted by the Center for Career Development and funded by the Vann Center.
-Dr. Steven Miles of the University of Minnesota lectures on "Ending Impunity for Physicians Who Abet Torture," and talks with Medical Humanities classes about his book on the Hippocratic Oath; his visit is funded by the Richard Davoud Donchian Foundation.
+Steven Miles of the University of Minnesota lectures on "Ending Impunity for Physicians Who Abet Torture," and talks with Medical Humanities classes about his book on the Hippocratic Oath; his visit is funded by the Richard Davoud Donchian Foundation.